- It is used to treat a precancerous skin problem called actinic keratosis.

 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.

-- People using this drug may get skin reactions where this drug is used or around the area.
-These reactions may include redness, scaling, or swelling.
-Most of the time, these reactions will go away within a few weeks after using this drug.
+- People using this drug may have skin reactions where this drug is used.
+These reactions may include bleeding, blisters, burning, crusting, itching, pain, peeling, redness, stinging, swelling, or ulcers.
+Most of the time, burning, pain, and stinging go away within a few hours.
+If these reactions get very bad, a break from using this drug may be needed as told by the doctor.
 Talk with the doctor.

 - Call your doctor right away if you have a skin reaction that bothers you or if the reaction makes it hard to keep putting this drug on.
 Call your doctor right away if you have a skin reaction that causes problems with daily living.